slow cooker chicken cacciatore

 For full measurements see the recipe card below.

 - Canned diced tomatoes: I recommend looking for fire-roasted tomatoes.
 I like the ones that Muir Glen makes.
-If you love tomatoes, don’t miss this Ultimate Guide to Tomatoes!
+Canned crushed tomatoes also work in a pinch.

 - Tomato paste: Look for one that is just tomatoes.
 Or tomatoes and salt.
 No need for sugar or corn syrup!